-Requirements for the Majors offered by the Management Department.
-Students complete the business foundation courses and a major in business administration, finance, global management, luxury brand marketing and management, or marketing.
+Requirements for the Majors offered by the Management and Marketing Department.
+Students complete the business foundation courses and a major in international business, luxury brand marketing and management, management, or marketing.
 No grade below C- will be accepted to fulfill major requirements or in any foundation course.

 |Semester Hours||View Full Course Catalog >>|

 Business Foundation Courses